 This petition has now surpassed a quarter of a million signatures from members of the public who demand to see a ban enacted as soon as possible.
-They are joined by an overwhelming 86% of respondents to a YouGov poll commissioned by Animal Equality in May 2022, who showed opposition to the force-feeding of animals, with 81% supporting a ban on foie gras imports.
+They are joined by an overwhelming 86% of respondents to a YouGov poll commissioned by Animal Equality in June 2023 (excluding those who answered 'don't know') supported a ban on foie gras imports.